 This franchise kicked off in Sapa and then spread to Hanoi and Hoi An.
 It’s a deli ostensibly in tribute to the French Hill Station cuisine that developed in remote parts of Vietnam during the colonial period.
 In Hoi An it has also become a place to hang in the afternoon and evening – just as the original Hill Stationers did 100 or so years ago – with wine, cheese and cold cuts.
 The wine list is extensive, including options by the glass.
 There are craft beers as well and popular homemade concoctions including the intriguing green chili infused riced wine.
 Hill Station‘s setting is magnificent in a beautiful old Hoi An shophouse.

-A super chilled spot tucked away on Cam Nam Island, K’Noy is the place to spend a long evening putting the world to rights over a beer, whiskey sour or a strong margarita.
+A super chilled spot tucked away on Cam Nam Island, Log-Out Bar – formerly K’noy – is the place to spend a long evening putting the world to rights over a beer, whiskey sour or a strong margarita.
 Their coffee and juice menu is delicious if you’re not on the harder stuff.
-Kitted out attractively with recycled materials, the decor includes repurposed gas cylinders, Singer sewing machines and low-slung pallets for chairs and tables, you’ll be beckoned in by a nostalgic playlist of classic rock.
+Kitted out attractively with recycled materials, the decor includes repurposed gas cylinders, Singer sewing machines and low-slung pallets for chairs and tables – you’ll be beckoned in by a nostalgic playlist of classic rock.
 This is THE place for locals seeking a quieter drinking haunt off the tourist track, you’ll most likely find yourself becoming a regular.
 Sunday night open mic is a great convivial gathering and tasty bar food is attracting a wider audience.

-Long established as the best British short-order joint in Hoi An – or ‘greasy spoon’ as some would have it – The Kebab Shack has also morphed into a convivial watering hole by default.
+Long established as the best British short-order joint in Hoi An – or ‘greasy spoon’ as some would have it – Weavers (formerly the Kebab Shack) – has also morphed into a convivial watering hole by default.
 You won’t find lounges here or atmospheric electronica but you will find super cold beer or cider (including some imported options) and two of Hoi An’s most convivial hosts in Tim and Ly Anh.
-Indeed, Kebab Shack often holds punters long after they’ve eaten for ‘a few more’ and attracts others who have no intention of eating at all simply because it is so welcoming
+Indeed, Weavers often holds punters long after they’ve eaten for ‘a few more’ and attracts others who have no intention of eating at all simply because it is so welcoming